Sinnipee Group: Counties

-The Sinnipee Group covers around 25% of Wisconsin, including part or all of the following counties: Brown, Calumet, Dane, Dodge, Fond du Lac, Grant, Green, Green Lake, Iowa, Jefferson, Lafayette, Marinette, Oconto, Outagamie, Rock, Walworth, Waukesha, Winnebago.
+The Sinnipee Group covers around 25% of Wisconsin, including part or all of the following counties: Brown, Calumet, Dane, Dodge, Fond du Lac, Grant, Green, Green Lake, Iowa, Jefferson, Lafayette, Marinette, Oconto, Outagamie, Rock, Walworth, Waukesha, Winnebago.It is a belt approx. twenty miles wide that stretches from Marinette County south through the Fox Valley to the Beloit area, and west to the Mississippi River.

 Formation

 Formation of the Sinnipee Group took place in the Ordovician.
 It is believed that this group formed from a shallow sea that once covered much of North America.
 Each of its formations have their own pattern to their deposition and each is slightly different however they are unified by a shallow sea.

 Landscape

 Because of being mostly made of dolomite and limestone the landscape has become a Karst environment.
 This is important because the karst environment influences the Water movement in the rock layers.
 The Sinnipee Group has many Springs and several cave systems including Cave of the Mounds.
 This environment even allows for disappearing streams.
 Another reason this environment is important is because it has so many places to store water and that water is almost a limitless resource.
 The water leads to better agricultural yields as well as affecting our land such as watered lawns, and some protection from droughts or floods.